 Overall, the scheme requires R$ 50.7 billion (or R$ 26.8 billion discounted values) in investment and funding for agriculture, livestock and forestry projects.
 It is expected that this money could be distributed via loans.
-This includes the costs of production and processing, including machinery, buildings, improvements, personnel costs, raw materials, energy and so on.
-Projects conserve protected areas and support indigenous livelihoods could increase this figure by up to R$ 533 million.
+This includes the costs of production and processing, including machinery, buildings, improvements, personnel costs, raw materials, energy and other factors.
+Projects conserving protected areas and supporting indigenous livelihoods could increase this figure by up to R$ 533 million.

-While the figures above may seem an impossible amount of money, it is worth considering that almost US$40 billion in agricultural and livestock credit is distributed in Brazil every year.
+While the figures above may seem a significant sum of money, it is worth considering that almost US$40 billion in agricultural and livestock credit is distributed in Brazil every year.
 Finding the finance for this project may be more about adjusting current financial flows rather than raising these funds from zero.
 Indeed, a large proportion of the money could be channelled through existing mechanisms which already provide credit to farmers in Mato Grosso.